Rogdham/pyzstd/index.rst

     Zstd can be used as a great `patching engine <https://github.com/facebook/zstd/wiki/Zstandard-as-a-patching-engine>`_, although it has some limitations.

-    In this particular scenario, pass :py:attr:`ZstdDict.as_prefix` as `zstd_dict` argument.
+    In this particular scenario, pass :py:attr:`ZstdDict.as_prefix` attribute as `zstd_dict` argument.
 "Prefix" is similar to "raw content" dictionary, but zstd internally handles them differently, see `this issue <https://github.com/facebook/zstd/issues/2835>`_.

     Essentially, prefix is like being placed before the data to be compressed.
 See "ZSTD_c_deterministicRefPrefix" in `this file <https://github.com/facebook/zstd/blob/release/lib/zstd.h>`_.